aekazakov/WurmMapUploader/README.md

 1. Copy WurmMapUploader.java file to WurmModServerApi source folder where WurmAPI.java is stored.

-2. Optional: change settings in the WurmMapUploader.java source file (ELEVATION_SCALE, ELEVATION_SHIFT, IMPORT_CAVE_IMAGE, TWEAK_HEIGHT, REMOVE_EXCESSIVE_TREES).
-See below.
+2. Optional: change settings in the WurmMapUploader.java source file (see below).

 3. Compile with javac or run in IDE.